shellspec/shellspec/README.md

 ### Usage

 ```
-Usage: shellspec [options] [files or directories]
+Usage: shellspec [options...] [files or directories...]

   Using + instead of - for short options causes reverses the meaning

     -s, --shell SHELL               Specify a path of shell [default: current shell]
+        --require MODULE            Require a MODULE (shell script file)
+    -e, --env NAME=VALUE            Set environment variable
+        --env-from ENV-SCRIPT       Set environment variable from shell script file
+    -w, --[no-]warning-as-failure   Treat warning as failure [default: enabled]
-      --[no-]fail-fast[=COUNT]    Abort the run after a certain number of failures [default: 1]
+        --[no-]fail-fast[=COUNT]    Abort the run after first (or COUNT) of failures [default: disabled]
         --[no-]fail-no-examples     Fail if no examples found [default: disabled]
         --[no-]fail-low-coverage    Fail on low coverage [default: disabled]
                                     The coverage threshold is specified by the coverage option
-      --require MODULE            Require a file
-  -e, --env NAME=VALUE            Set environment variable
-      --env-from ENV-SCRIPT       Set environment variable from script file
+    -p, --[no-]profile              Enable profiling and list the slowest examples [default: disabled]
+                                      Profiler tries to use 100% ability of 1 CPU (1 core).
+                                      Therefore, not recommended for single(-core) CPU.
+        --profile-limit N           List the top N slowest examples [default: 10]
+        --[no-]boost                Increase the CPU frequency to boost up testing speed [default: disabled]
+                                      Equivalent of --profile --profile-limit 0
+                                      (Don't worry, this is not overclocking.
+This is joke option but works.)
+        --keep-tempdir              Do not cleanup temporary directory [default: disabled]

+  **** Execution ****

+    -q, --[no-]quick                Run not-passed examples if it exists, otherwise run all [default: disabled]
+                                      not-passed examples: failure and non-temporary pending examples
+                                      Quick mode is automatically enabled.
+To disable quick mode,
+                                      delete .shellspec-quick.log on the project root directory.
+        --repair, --only-failures   Run failure examples only (Depends on quick mode)
+    -n, --next,   --next-failure    Run failure examples and abort on first failure (Depends on quick mode)
+                                      Equivalent of --repair --fail-fast --random none
+    -j, --jobs JOBS                 Number of parallel jobs to run [default: 0 (disabled)]
         --random TYPE[:SEED]        Run examples by the specified random type
                                       [none]          run in the defined order [default]
                                       [specfiles]     randomize the order of specfiles
                                       [examples]      randomize the order of examples (slow)
-  -j, --jobs JOBS                 Number of parallel jobs to run (0 jobs means disabled)
-  -q, --[no-]quick                Run not-passed examples if it exists, otherwise run all [default: disabled]
-                                    not-passed examples: failure and non-temporary pending
-  -w, --[no-]warning-as-failure   Treat warning as failure [default: enabled]
-      --dry-run                   Print the formatter output without running any examples
+        --dry-run                   Print the formatter output without running any examples [default: disabled]
-      --[no-]boost                Increase the CPU frequency forcibly to boost up testing speed
-                                    (Don't worry, this is not overclocking. meaningful joke option.)
-                                    Equivalent of --profile --profile-limit 0 [default: disabled]
-      --keep-tempdir              Do not cleanup temporary directory [default: disabled]

   **** Output ****

         --[no-]banner               Show banner if exist 'spec/banner' [default: enabled]
-  -f, --format FORMATTER          Choose a formatter to use for display
+    -f, --format FORMATTER          Choose a formatter for display
                                       [p]rogress      dots [default]
                                       [d]ocumentation group and example names
                                       [t]ap           TAP format
                                       [j]unit         JUnit XML (time attributre with --profile)
                                       [f]ailures      file:line:message (suitable for editors integration)
                                       [null]          do not display anything
-                                    [debug]         for developer
+                                      [debug]         for developers
                                       custom formatter name
-  -o, --output GENERATOR          Choose a generator(s) to generate a report file(s)
+    -o, --output GENERATOR          Choose a generator(s) to generate a report file(s) [default: none]
-                                    You can use the same name as FORMATTER
+                                      You can use the same name as FORMATTER. (multiple options allowed)
-                                    Multiple options can be specified [default: not specified]
         --[no-]color                Enable or disable color [default: enabled if the output is a TTY]
         --skip-message VERBOSITY    Mute skip message
                                       [verbose]       do not mute any messages [default]
                                       [moderate]      mute repeated messages
                                       [quiet]         mute repeated or non-temporary messages
         --pending-message VERBOSITY Mute pending message
                                       [verbose]       do not mute any messages [default]
                                       [quiet]         mute non-temporary messages
         --quiet                     Equivalent of --skip-message quiet --pending-message quiet
-  -p, --[no-]profile              Enable profiling of examples and list the slowest examples
-      --profile-limit N           List the top N slowest examples [default: 10]
-      --show-deprecations         Display deprecations details [default]
-      --hide-deprecations         Hide deprecations details
+        --(show|hide)-deprecations  Show or hide deprecations details [default: show]

   **** Ranges / Filters / Focus ****

-    You can select examples range to run by appending the line numbers or id to the filename
+    You can run selected examples by specified the line numbers or ids

-      shellspec path/to/a_spec.sh:10:20     # Run the groups or examples that includes lines 10 and 20
+      shellspec path/to/a_spec.sh:10    # Run the groups or examples that includes lines 10
-      shellspec path/to/a_spec.sh:@1-5:@1-6 # Run the 5th and 6th groups/examples defined in the 1st group
+      shellspec path/to/a_spec.sh:@1-5  # Run the 5th groups/examples defined in the 1st group

-    You can filter examples to run with the following options
+      shellspec a_spec.sh:10:@1:20:@2   # You can mixing multiple line numbers and ids with join by ':'

     -F, --focus                     Run focused groups / examples only
     -P, --pattern PATTERN           Load files matching pattern [default: "*_spec.sh"]
     -E, --example PATTERN           Run examples whose names include PATTERN
     -T, --tag TAG[:VALUE]           Run examples with the specified TAG
     -D, --default-path PATH         Set the default path where looks for examples [defualt: "spec"]

   **** Coverage ****

         --[no-]kcov                 Enable coverage using kcov [default: disabled]
                                       Note: Requires kcov and bash, parallel execution is ignored.
         --kcov-path PATH            Specify kcov path [default: kcov]
-      --kcov-options OPTIONS      Kcov options to overwrite and add (coverage limits, coveralls id, etc)
+        --kcov-options OPTIONS      Additional Kcov options (coverage limits, coveralls id, etc)
-                                    Default specified options:
+                                      Default specified options: (can be overwritten)
                                         --include-path=.
                                         --include-pattern=.sh
                                         --exclude-pattern=/.shellspec,/spec/,/coverage/,/report/
                                         --path-strip-level=1
                                       To include files without extension, specify --include-pattern
                                       without '.sh' and filter with --include-*/--exclude-* options

   **** Utility ****

         --init [TEMPLATE...]
 Initialize your project with ShellSpec
                                       Template: Create additional files
                                         [git]   .gitignore
                                         [hg]    .hgignore
                                         [svn]   .svnignore
         --count                     Count the number of specfiles and examples
-      --list LIST                 List the specfiles / examples
+        --list LIST                 List the specfiles/examples
                                       [specfiles]       list the specfiles
                                       [examples]        list the examples with id
                                       [examples:id]     alias for examples
                                       [examples:lineno] list the examples with lineno
                                       [debug]           for developer
-                                    affected by --random but TYPE is ignored
+                                      The order is randomized with --random but random TYPE is ignored
         --syntax-check              Syntax check of the specfiles without running any examples
         --translate                 Output translated specfile
-      --task [TASK]               Run task.
-If TASK is not specified, show the task list
+        --task [TASK]               Run the TASK or Show the task list if TASK is not specified
     -v, --version                   Display the version
-  -h, --help                      You're looking at it
+    -h, --help                      -h: short help, --help: long help
 ```

 ### Configure default options